mellerbeck/QlikView-Data-Architect/Identify an Analyze Data Sources.md

 ###                                                           Given a data set, identify quality issues
 There are many ways to screw up data and data loads.

+#### An easy and typical error with hand typed data is inconsistency accross fields.
+For example
+U.S.
+US
+USA

 __REMEMBER__ a LOAD section should close with a semi colon as well as the SQL SELECT section

 Stolen from here http://livingqlikview.com/common-pitfalls-qlik-scripting/